 All I had to worry about was how to stain the cut bits to match the other weathered pieces.
 Oh well, there’s nothing that oil paint thinned down with a bit of turps won’t cure.

-And obviously, no wine barrel top tray would look complete without some signage, courtsey of The Graphics Fairy.
+And obviously, no wine barrel top tray would look complete without some signage, courtesy of The Graphics Fairy.

-I’m loving the way the sealant added a rich lustre to the weathered wood and that rustification on the bracing strips.
+I’m loving the way the sealant added a rich luster to the weathered wood and that rustification on the bracing strips.

 And to think the wooden barrel top tray started out as a poor forgotten table in someone’s woodpile.